PierreSenellart/provsql/doc/provsql.md

-The ProvSQL system currently supports proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance and arbitrary semiring provenance (in the universal semiring, or specialized to any semiring of choice).
-It also aims at supporting probability computation from the provenance circuit, though this is not implemented at the moment.
+The ProvSQL system currently supports proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance, arbitrary semiring provenance, with or without monus (m-semiring), in the free m-semiring, or specialized to any m-semiring of choice.
+It also supports probability computation from the provenance, through a variety of methods.

 The following SQL queries are currently supported.
-At the moment, they are all *monotone* queries, but support for non-monotone query is also planned.
 * Regular SELECT-FROM-WHERE queries (aka conjunctive queries with multiset semantics)
 * JOIN queries (regular joins and outer joins; semijoins and antijoins